GameBoy/gameboy.github.io/consoles/advancesp.md

 * Shell is cracked or broken in multiple places

   * What is it?
 The shells of some late model AGS consoles are made with defective plastics that tend to get extremely brittle over time.
 This issue seems most prevalent with Pearl Blue AGS-101 consoles but may affect Graphite AGS-101 consoles or other late model units.
 [See this imgur album](https://imgur.com/a/dhfax) for more information.
   * How do I fix it?
-Well, unfortunately, there is know currently known fix for this issue.
+Well, unfortunately, there is no currently known fix for this issue.
 If the console is already broken, you can try to glue it back together but the structural damage to the plastic has already been done and this will likely be temporary at best.
 The only way to "fix" this is to reshell the console in either a new aftermarket shell or with a salvaged OEM shell from another SP.

 ## **Game Boy Advance SP Mods**